matrix-org/matrix-spec-proposals/proposals/1756-cross-signing.md

 If Bob replaces his Dynabook without re-verifying with Alice, this will split the graph and Alice will not be able to verify Bob's other devices.
-In contrast, in this proposal, Alice and Bob's master keys directly sign each other, and the attestation graph would look like:
+In contrast, in this proposal, Alice and Bob sign each other's self-signing key with their user-signing keys, and the attestation graph would look like:

 ![](images/1756-graph2.dot.png)